 - Weather: Obtain forecast information before beginning your climb and observe changing weather conditions.
 Thunderstorms can develop quickly bringing lightening, hail, rain, slippery rock surfaces, and hypothermia.
 Summer days can bring very hot temperatures.
 Carry enough water, and realize the rock of the Tower can reach over 100 degrees Fahrenheit.

-For more information on Park Rules and Regulations, Please see our Superintendent's Compendium.
+For more information on Park Rules and Regulations, Please see our Superintendent's Inventory.